 Click image for more details.

-1050) AN ITALIAN REINFORCING REASTPLATE CIRCA 1580.
+1050) AN ITALIAN REINFORCING BREASTPLATE FOR SALE CIRCA 1580.
 A rare and interesting piece for any advanced collector.

 Discussion: A reinforcing breastplate is exactly as named.
 It's an additional plate of steel mirroring the breastplate put over the breastplate for reinforcement against an expected major strike like a lance charge on horseback.
 In this example a lance rest would protrude through the aperture on the right.
 The two holes on the top left are for an upper [Read More].